udayakiran/opsource_client/README.md

 Ruby client for Opsource cloud's REST API - http://www.opsource.net/Services/Cloud-Hosting/Open-API

-To use it as a gem - (Coming soon)
+To use it as a gem -
+     gem 'opsource_client', git: 'https://github.com/udayakiran/opsource_client.git'

 To use it as a rails plugin -